 Apart from the express terms of the contract, a cause of action may also arise from breach of implied conditions on buyers under the SGA ,such as:

 If these implied conditions as set out in the SGA are breached, the buyer of the goods has a right to sue the seller in a civil court.

 An aggrieved person can also bring a tortious claim before a civil court.
 The principles of tort law are recognised under Indian law.
 A manufacturer/seller may be held liable if the good/product poses a threat to the health or safety of the consumer.
-Under tort law, the remedy may be sought from the manufacturer as he/she owes a duty of care to the consumer.
+Under tort law, the remedy may be sought against the manufacturer as he or she owes a duty of care to the consumer.
 However, this is not a remedy ordinarily pursued in India in independent civil actions.
 Tort law principles are often considered by consumer forums while deciding cases such as medical negligence.

 Standing Under the CPA

-The CPA defines the term 'consumer' to include a person who buys any goods or hires or avails themselves of any services, but does not include a person who obtains such goods/services for resale or for commercial purposes.
-Any consumer, recognised customer association, one or more than one consumers having the same interest, or the central or the state government, either in its individual capacity or in a representative capacity, has the standing to file complaints before the consumer courts in relation to any defect/deficiency in goods or products.
+The CPA defines the term “consumer” to include a person who buys any goods or hires or avails themselves of any services, but does not include a person who obtains such goods/services for resale or for commercial purposes.
+Any consumer, a recognised customer association, one or more than one consumers having the same interest, or the central or the state government (either in its individual capacity or in a representative capacity), has the standing to file complaints before the consumer courts in relation to any defect/deficiency in goods or products.

 Standing Before Civil Courts

 In the case of contractual claims, the buyer of the products/goods has a right to sue a seller, or any other person with whom there is a contractual relationship.
 A third party who is a stranger to the contract does not ordinarily have a right to sue.
 In tortious claims, all persons who may be affected by the tort have the capacity to sue under tort.